vladi3ir/CarND_Advanced_Lane_Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Using the lessons learned from the Advanced Computer Vision Lesson, lane-line pixels were identified using the transformed binary image and a polynomial was fit to those pixels to estimate the location of the lane lines.  `laneLine()`
+Using the lessons learned from the Advanced Computer Vision Lesson, lane-line pixels were identified using the transformed binary image and using the sliding window polynomial fit technique was used to estimate the location of the lane lines.
+The two highest peaks in the histogram were identified as the lane lines then the window was slide upwared to identify the next row of lane lines.
+After itterating with many scenarios, I found that the number of windows 9, margin 110 and min pix 50 yielded near optimal results. `laneLine()`

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+The results of fitting the lane lines with a 2nd order polynomial can be viewed on 6_Lane_lines.Png

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+The radius of curvature was estimated using the function `calculateCurvature`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:

-![alt text][image6]
+Example image of the result plotted back down onto the road can be viewed on 7_Green_Lane.png.
+I implemented this step by warping the image back to the real world space using the inverse perspective matrix in the function `drawLine()`.

 ---